Chymyst/chymyst-core/docs/chymyst01.md

 ```

 The error message means that the reaction `sum => ...` will sometimes prevent `data + sum => ...` from running,
-and the programmer will have no control over this nondeterminism.
+and that the programmer has no control over this nondeterminism.

-The correct way of implementing this problem is to keep track of how many `data` molecules we already consumed,
+The correct way of implementing this task is to keep track of how many `data(...)` molecules we already consumed,
-and to emit `done` when we reach the total expected number of the `data` molecules.
+and to print the final reasult only when we reach the total expected number of the `data(...)` molecules.
-Since reactions do not have mutable state, the information about the remaining `data` molecules has to be carried on the `sum` molecule.
+Since reactions do not have mutable state, the information about the remaining `data(...)` molecules has to be carried on the `sum(...)` molecule.
-So, we will define the `sum` molecule with type `(Int,Int)`, where the second integer will be the number of `data` molecules that remain to be consumed.
+So, we will define the `sum(...)` molecule with type `(Int,Int)`, where the second integer will be the number of `data(...)` molecules that remain to be consumed.

-The reaction `data + sum` should proceed only when we know that some `data` molecules are still remaining.
+The reaction `data + sum` should proceed only when we know that some `data(...)` molecules are still remaining.
-Otherwise, `sum` should start its own reaction and print the final result.
+Otherwise, `sum(...)` should start its own reaction and print the final result.

 ```scala
 val data = m[Int]